 Grantee Caroline Lambin

 Sponsored by the Union of Belgium

-I am studying polyvalent industrial engineering.
+I am studying Polyvalent Industrial Engineering.
 I am very interested in the STEM field, due to my passion for cars, motors and building construction since my early childhood.
-It’s not so common for young women to choose these studies (we are about 10% in our year), but nevertheless it is worth it as we are looking for the opportunities that open up for women in nowadays’ industries.
-Seeing other women who succeed in a ‘men’s’ world is really motivating me.
+It’s not so common for young women to choose these studies (we are about 10% in our year), but nevertheless it is worth it as we are looking for the opportunities that open up for women in today’s industries.
+Seeing other women who succeed in a ‘man’s world’ is really motivating for me.

-The technical field is huge and there are still big progress to be made for us women.
-Women can make the difference in that typical men’s world and being part of it will be a privilege.
-Participating in the SIE Congress is a privilege as well, because of all the interesting speakers, other young women in the same spectrum, meeting soulmates in a similar domain.
-Plus this in a country well known for its architecture, building cars, design, painting, food.
+The technical field is huge and there is still big progress to be made for us women.
+Women can make the difference in that typical ‘man’s world’ and being part of it will be a privilege.
+Participating in the SIE Congress is a privilege as well, because of all the interesting speakers, other young women in the same spectrum and meeting soulmates in a similar domain.
+Plus this in a country well known for its architecture, cars, design, painting and food.